 So I bow always to my Guru in all things great and pure.
 Please do not get caught in the hype of one facebook page's claims.
 Why do you think Bhai Balbir Singh Ji, Baba Nihal Singh Ji, His Holiness the Dalai Lama, Pope John Paul II, and so many other great holy people shared such mutual respect and love with Siri Singh Sahib Ji (a title given to him by Akal Takht as well as Panth Rattan, Jewel of the Sikh Panth)?

 Because they saw that his intention and action sought to bring people closer to their highest consciousness through introducing them to Sikh Dharam, Shabd Guru, and gave them the tool of Kundalini Yoga.
 All with his head inclined to the Guru."
 Shabad Singh Khalsa --

 Sikhs hold a prominent place in the history of America and India.
-Guru Nanak Dev founded Sikhism in the fifteen century and he was followed by nine Gurus (enlightened
+Guru Nanak Dev founded Sikhism in the fifteen century (see Gurdwara Kartarpur Sahib in Kartarpur video) and he was followed by nine Gurus (enlightened

 teachers or prophets).
 Guru Angad, the second Guru, developed the Gurumukhi script.
 Guru